Reference 10 — Module catalog and composition

 int tracer_await (path_handle_t h, uint64_t deadline_ns, view_t **out_value);

-The handle’s bytes are the canonical PATH TLV; the dispatcher’s vertex map is keyed by those bytes.
+The handle’s bytes are the canonical PATH TLV, and the dispatcher’s vertex map is keyed by exactly those bytes.
 No string formatting, no allocation, no parser walk on the hot path.

 A string-form convenience (tracer_write_str(const char *path, ...))
-MAY be exposed by an implementation but MUST internally route through the same handle dispatch — typically via an init-time tracer_path_register(...) cache.
-P0 (in-process minimum) builds MAY omit the string entry entirely.
+MAY be exposed, but MUST route internally through the same handle dispatch — typically via an init-time tracer_path_register(...) cache.
+P0 builds MAY omit the string entry entirely.

 Module composition for the hot path